jell0720/php-crud-api/README.md

+This is a fork of mevdschee/php-crud-ap package.
+Please consider using that.

 # PHP-CRUD-API

 Single file PHP 7 script that adds a REST API to a MySQL 5.6 InnoDB database.
 PostgreSQL 9.1 and MS SQL Server 2012 are fully supported.